Art Walks CLT

 Story: This mural is a collaboration between two creatives, Garrison Gist and Trash Genius.
 Charlotte is Creative, a non-profit organization dedicated to highlighting Charlotte artists,

 contacted each of them separately to commission them to join forces and add this mural to Wooden Robot Brewery.
-Gist, a former football player at the University of South Carolina, graduated with a degree in art history and now works as an artist, graphic designer, and muralist.
+Gist, a former football player at the University of South Carolina, graduated with a degree in art history now works as an artist, graphic designer, and muralist.
 Trash Genius is a local tech worker and Charlotte native who created the brand “From Charlotte with Love.”

 Key Formal Elements: